nlehir/FTML/README.md

 ### documents/

-Will contain articles, or any other useful document for the course.
+Articles, books, or any other useful document for the course.

 ### exercises/

-Contains exercises with the solutions uploaded after the relevant course.
+Exercises with the solutions uploaded after the relevant course.

 ### lecture_notes/